 TikTok is a relatively new platform for businesses, and many businesses are struggling with understanding the best way to approach the platform.
-In this series we look at five different industries and analyse the content strategy of several businesses that are doing well on TikTok.
+In this series we look at five different industries and analyse the content strategy of several small business TikTok accounts.

 Countless eCommerce brands, including small businesses, have found massive success through being active on TikTok.
 Where relying on Instagram and investing in paid ads used to be the strategy for eCommerce, the TikTok boom has transformed the industry.
 Even using the platform organically can provide access to new markets and the platform’s algorithm pushes content to relevant audiences.
 With that being said, it’s important that businesses understand the styles of content that do well on the platform and how it can be applied to your own business.